yagarwal0/YT_Summarizer/README.md

 # YT_Summarizer

-Web App can be access using the link: https://yashytsummarizer.streamlit.app/
+The web App can be accessed using the link: https://yashytsummarizer.streamlit.app/

 Things to keep in mind:-
-** The video must have English Transcript/Subtitles **
+1) The video must have English Transcript/Subtitles
+2) The YouTube video URL must be of the form: https://www.youtube.com/v?=<11 characters>